-- Link between high- and low-energy analyses - Quark models provide the initial conditions for the QCD evolution - 3 Analytic formulas useful for general properties, (e.g., no factorization of the t-dependence - $oldsymbol{Q}0$ very low need for improvement of the evolution - With naive evolution the overall agreement with the data and lattice simulations very reasonable (PDF, DA, GFFs, GPD, photon DA, TDA, ...) - The electromagnetic and gravitational form factors do not evolve with the scale (they correspond to conserved currents), while the higher-order GFFs do - Predictions can be further tested with future lattice simulations for higher-order form factors.
-The behavior is non-trivial, with form factors having different signs, magnitude, and asymptotic fall-off. - 3 GPDs of the nucleon: more challenging (Bochum, Tübingen) but experimental data exist
+- Link between high- and low-energy analyses - Quark models provide (reasonable) initial conditions for the QCD evolution - 3 Analytic formulas useful for general properties, (e.g., no factorization of the t-dependence - With naive DGLAP-ERBL evolution the overall agreement with the data and lattice simulations very reasonable (PDF, DA, GFFs, GPD, photon DA, TDA, ...) - In QM the mean squared EM radius is twice the gravitational one - Predictions can be further tested with future lattice simulations for higher-order form factors.
+The behavior is non-trivial, with form factors having different signs, magnitude, and asymptotic fall-off. - 3 GPDs of the nucleon: more challenging (Bochum, Tübingen soliton) but experimental data exist